wolfmanstout/talon-gaze-ocr/README.md

 eye tracking and text recognition (OCR).
 This is alpha functionality which uses experimental/unsupported APIs, so it could break at any time.

+## Installation

-To install, `git clone` this repo into your user directory.
+`git clone` this repo into your user directory.
 Requires [knausj_talon](https://github.com/knausj85/knausj_talon) to be installed as a sibling in the same directory.

 On Mac, all Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed.

 On Windows, the Talon OCR API is not yet available, so you will need to run `%APPDATA%\talon\.venv\Scripts\pip.bat install winrt pillow`.

 On all platforms, if packages are available through standard pip installation, these will be preferred (e.g. so that faster binary installations can be used.)

-Features:
+## Features:

 - Click, select, or position caret adjacent to any text visible onscreen.
 - Tracks eye position as you speak to filter matches.